felixSchl/neodoc/README.md

 > when it comes down to it.
 The universal docopt test suite has been adjusted
 > accordingly.

-* **Better Error reporting.** Let the user of your utility know why his input was rejected.
+* **Better Error reporting.** Let the user of your utility know why input was rejected and how to fix it
 * **Optional arguments.** Neodoc understands `--foo[=BAR]` (or `-f[=<bar>]`) as
   an option that can be provided either with or without an argument.
 * **Alias matches.** If `--verbose` yields a value, so will `-v` <sub>(given